Epping Forest: Management of the forest

-Most of Waltham Forest was later legally deforested (removed form Forest Law) leaving two smaller forests, Epping Forest and Hainault Forest, both of which continued to be very heavily wooded - there was not a reduction in the physical area of woods and commons.
+Most of Waltham Forest was later legally deforested (removed form Forest Law), leaving two smaller forests, Epping Forest and Hainault Forest, both of which continued to be very heavily wooded; no reduction in the physical area of woods and commons occurred.
 The name "Epping Forest" was first recorded in the 17th century.

 Although the monarch held hunting and associated rights, the land was owned by a number of local landowners.
-It was managed as a common where landowners benefitted from certain rights, while local commoners benefitted from common rights allowing them to gather firewood and foodstuffs, to graze livestock and turn out pigs for mast.

-The landscape was primarily a mixture of wood-pasture and open plains, rather than thick woodland, and both of these land use types were grazed by cattle.
+It was managed as a common, where landowners benefitted from certain rights, while local commoners benefitted from common rights allowing them to gather firewood and foodstuffs, to graze livestock, and turn out pigs for mast.
+The landscape was primarily a mixture of wood pasture and open plains, rather than thick woodland, and both of these land-use types were grazed by cattle.

 Queen Elizabeth's Hunting Lodge

 In Tudor times, Henry VIII and Queen Elizabeth I may have hunted in the forest, though no documentary evidence has survived to prove it.
 In 1543, Henry commissioned a building, known as Great Standing, from which to view the chase at Chingford.
 The building was renovated in 1589 for Queen Elizabeth I and can still be seen today in Chingford.
 The building is now known as Queen Elizabeth's Hunting Lodge, and is open to the public.
-There is another hunt standing, which now forms the core of the Forest HQ at the Warren, Loughton.
+Another hunt standing now forms the core of the forest headquarters at The Warren, Loughton.